Rituximab

 How rituximab is given

-You will be given rituximab at a day unit or during a stay in hospital.
-You may have it on its own or in combination with other cancer drugs.
+You will be given rituximab at a day unit, as an outpatient, or during a stay in hospital.
+Rituximab can be given on its own or with other cancer drugs.

-Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
-This is to check that your blood cells are at a safe level to have treatment.
+Before or on the day of each treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
+This is to check that it is safe for you to have treatment.

-The nurse will give you rituximab as a drip.
-This is called an intravenous infusion.
-The nurse will run the infusion through a pump.
+If you are having rituximab into a vein, it will be given through a pump.
 This will give you the treatment over a set time.
+Rituximab as an injection is given over 5 minutes.

 Your course of treatment